 The flexibility that Congress provided means that fiduciaries have a wide range of reasonable options for almost any decision they make.
-There are thousands of reasonable investment options with different investment styles and risk levels nearly 10,000 mutual funds alone,6 several thousand of which are offered in retirement plans-and nearly innumerable ways to put together a plan that enables employees to save for retirement.
+There are many administrative service providers (including Trader Joe's recordkeeper, Capital Research), all of which compete with each other on a range of levels, with different fee structures, service offerings, quality, and reputation.
+There are also thousands of reasonable investment options with different investment styles and risk levels-nearly 10,000 mutual funds alone, several thousand of which are offered in retirement plans-and nearly innumerable ways to put together a plan that enables employees to save for retirement.

-Thus, while ERISA plaintiffs often try to challenge fiduciaries' decisions to offer specific investment options by pointing to less expensive or ultimately betterperforming alternatives and then suggesting that the fiduciaries must have had an inadequate decisionmaking process, that is not how the prudence standard operates.
-There will always be a plan that performs better and a plan-typically many plans-that performs worse.
+Thus, while ERISA plaintiffs often try to challenge fiduciaries' decisions to offer specific investment options by pointing to less expensive or ultimately better-performing alternatives and then suggesting that the fiduciaries must have had an inadequate decisionmaking process, that is not how the prudence standard operates.
+There will always be a plan that performs better and a plan-typically many plans-that perform worse.
 There is no one prudent fund, service provider, or fee structure that renders everything else imprudent.
 Instead, there is a wide range of reasonable options, and Congress vested fiduciaries with the flexibility and discretion to choose from among those options based on their informed assessment of the needs of their particular plan.
 As the Department of Labor has put it, "[w]ithin the framework of ERISA's prudence, exclusive purpose and diversification requirements, . . . plan fiduciaries have broad discretion in defining investment strategies appropriate to their plans."
-U.S. Dep't of Labor, Advisory Op.
-No. 2006-08A, at 3 (Oct.
-3, 2006), https://bit.ly/3pnva5z.
+U.S. Dep't of Labor, Advisory Opinion No. 2006-08A, at 3 (Oct.
+3, 2006), available at https://bit.ly/3pnva5z.